tomasr8/SR-Code/README.md

 ### Perspective correction

 It is pretty unlikely that an image of an SR code is facing the camera without any rotation or distortion.
-This is a problem for decoding because the SR code grid won't line up along the image x and y axes.
+This is a problem for decoding because the SR code grid won't properly line up along the image x and y axes.
+If we attempted to read the data like that we'd just get random gibberish.
 Before we can do the decoding, we must first undistort the image.
 To achieve this, we transform the image using a homography matrix estimated from the contour.
 The contour gives us 4 points - the corners of the contour.
 We choose other 4 arbitrary points which form a square (e.g. `(0, 0), (0, x), (x, x), (x, 0)` for some value of x) and compute a homography mapping between them.
 When we apply this homography to the original image, the SR code will become perfectly flat.

 ### Reading the data

 After the perspective correction, we check for presence of the inner rings.
 The rings only serve one purpose - to reject false positives.
 The reason for using the rings is that it is a pretty specific shape which is unlikely to appear randomly - a white ring inside a black ring, both with a given radius.
 The rings are also symmetrical, meaning we can check for it regardless of the image orientation.

 The start corner is also fairly simple to find.
 There are only four possible positions where it can be.
 Once we have found the start corner, we rotate the image so that the start corner is in the top left position.
-The final step is to read and decode the data going down each column and moving from left to right.
+The final step is to read and decode the data going down each column from left to right finishing in the bottom right hand corner.

 ## Examples